NexPlayer/Unity-SDK/basic/events.md

 # Events

 The NexPlayer™ SDK provides a list of virtual methods which begin with “Event”.
-These allow you to provide custom behaviour to answer any NexPlayerEvent.
+These allow you to provide custom behavior to answer any NexPlayerEvent.

-## NexPlayerAPI for Events
+## NexPlayerAPI for events

 Event triggered methods inherited from NexPlayerBehaviour: